Skip to Main Content

 Hyatt Centric as a brand sits within Hyatt's lifestyle hotel category, a segment the company has positioned as more food-and-beverage-engaged than its standard full-service properties.
 Across the Hyatt Centric portfolio in North American cities, this has generally translated into ground-floor restaurant and bar programming that is designed to have a local draw, not just to serve in-house guests.
 The formula varies by location, but the editorial point is consistent: lifestyle-category hotels in the 2020s increasingly use their food and beverage spaces as a primary signal of how serious they are about the guest experience, rather than treating the restaurant as an afterthought.

-The specific dining and bar programming at the Minneapolis property falls outside the confirmed data available for this review, and EP Club does not speculate on menus, hours, or chef details that have not been verified.
+The specific dining and bar programming at the Minneapolis property is not detailed in the record.
 What the MICHELIN Selected designation does confirm is that the overall property met Michelin's inspection standards as of 2025, which incorporates the total guest experience including hospitality quality.

 For readers focused on the city's dining scene as a standalone priority, the surrounding blocks offer more optionality.
 The North Loop neighbourhood, a short distance by cab or ride-share, has consolidated several of the city's stronger independent restaurants.
 The Alma property on University Avenue represents the kind of food-first hotel concept that has emerged in Minneapolis alongside the city's broader culinary development.
 For travellers where the hotel's own dining is a secondary concern to what the city offers at street level, a central downtown address like the Hyatt Centric functions as a practical base rather than a destination in itself.